 Integrate more green energy into the grid

-Solar forecasting for smart grids enables a greater integration of PV into the grid.
+Power forecasting for smart grids enables a greater integration of green electrons into the grid.
 This also translates in less CO2 emissions in the most polluted areas of the planet.

 Reduce grid management costs